palm tree toxic to cats?

 Call Your Veterinarian for Advice.

-What action should you take?
-If you suspect a Sago Palm run-in with your cat.
+What action should you take if you suspect a Sago Palm run-in with your cat?

-First Step: immediately Contact a Veterinarian.
+• First Step: immediately Contact a Veterinarian.

-Other Palmy Plants Toxic to Cats
+Other Palm-Like Plants Harmful to Cats

 If you say, "I don't have a Sago Palm, so my cat will be safe, right?"
-Nope, slow down!

 There's another palm-like plant criminal on the loose.
 It's the Cardboard Palm (Zamia furfuracea).
 Again, it's not a true palm but a cycad in the Zamiaceae family.
-Like the Sago Palm, all of its parts are toxic to cats.
-It produces the same nasty toxin, cycasin.

 What do you think about taking some cat safety preventive measures?

-Any Other Plant Toxicities for Cats?
+Any Other Plants Bad for Cats?

-Remember, though, even non-toxic plants can cause irritations or allergic reactions in some cats.
 Monitor your cat's behavior around new palm plants.
 Watch for signs of distress, because you'll want to call your vet.

 Advice from your experienced vet is best.
 For being a lifesaver.